wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/3-work-together.md

 - Defining business processes
 - Composing the app.

-More information on this is included in the Create relationships, business rules, calculations, and rollups in Common Data Service Learning Path and in [Overview of building model-driven apps](https://docs.microsoft.com/powerapps/maker/model-driven-apps/model-driven-app-overview).
+More information on creating model-driven apps is included in the Create relationships, business rules, calculations, and rollups in Common Data Service Learning Path and in [Overview of building model-driven apps](https://docs.microsoft.com/powerapps/maker/model-driven-apps/model-driven-app-overview).